RicGobs/FOFIDES/README.md

 Some ecosystems were hit harder by nighttime activity than others.
 For instance, nighttime fire detections were dominant in temperate evergreen forests, where 38 percent of fire detections occurred at night.

 ![fire-region](https://github.com/RicGobs/Fire-Alarm-System/blob/main/images/fire-region.jpeg) <br>

+### My solution

+The Project aims to develop an IoT-based forest fire alarm system that utilizes a network of strategically placed sensors to continuously monitor environmental factors.
+When a potential fire hazard is detected, the system will send real-time notifications to authorities, automate emergency protocols, enable remote monitoring, and enhance coordination of firefighting efforts.
+This comprehensive solution enhances fire detection capabilities and facilitates swift and targeted response to combat forest fires.